-An informal agreement between the child's parents is not adequate to modify a parent's child support obligation.
-Child support obligations are imposed court order, and failure to adhere to a court order may result in a finding of contempt by the court.
+An informal agreement between the child's parents is not adequate to modify a parent's child support obligation, however it may serve as evidence of the parties' intent if a parent later files for a modification with the Court.
+Child support obligations are imposed court order, and failure to adhere to a court order may result in a finding of contempt by the court coupled with jail time.

-As a result, if you need to seek modification of a Texas child support order, you should hire an experienced Lewisville child support lawyer who can present your case to the appropriate court to obtain a binding legal modification.
+As a result, if you need to seek modification of a Texas child support order, you should hire an experienced Denton County child support lawyer who can present your case to the appropriate court to obtain a binding legal modification.

-If your former spouse or companion is not meeting his or her child support obligations, the proper course of action is to seek enforcement by the appropriate Texas court.
+If your ex is not meeting his or her child support obligations, the proper course of action is to seek enforcement in the appropriate Texas court.
 The issues of visitation and child support are not linked.
-In other words, you should not deny visitation to other parent or interfere with his or her conservatorship rights.
-In Texas, child support, visitation, and custody rights are all independent of one another, so your denial of visitation or possession will be a violation of the court order, even if you have not received the child support to which you are entitled.
+In other words, you should not deny visitation to other parent or interfere with his or her conservatorship or visitation rights.
+In Texas, child support, visitation, and custody rights are all independent of one another, so your denial of visitation or possession will be a violation of the court order, even if you have not received the child support from the other parent.

 Enforcement mechanisms and other remedies are available when an obligor fails to pay child support, such as: